suderman/shelper/README.md

 ###has

-Pass this a command as an arugument to find out if it exists.
+Pass this a command as an argument to find out if it exists.
 For
 example:

 ```